MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SumTotal.md

 >[!NOTE]
 >If this is the first time you're connecting to this site, select **Sign in** and input your credentials.
 Then select **Connect**.

-## Limitations and issues
+## Known issues and limitations

-This section describes any limitations or issues associated with the SumTotal connector.
+This section describes any issues or limitations associated with the SumTotal connector.

 ### SumTotal OData API performance and throttling limits